 Course prepares students for employment in the field of early childhood education.
-State of lowa child care center licensing/day care home registration requirements are reviewed.
+State of Iowa child care center licensing/day care home registration requirements are reviewed.
 Basic job skills are discussed.
 Training requirements for universal precautions/infectious disease control and mandatory reporting of child abuse are met.

-22000 PROFESSIONAL RELATIONSHIPS
+ECE 121 22000 PROFESSIONAL RELATIONSHIPS OPFN

 Course designed to give students an overview of expected professional behaviors and responsibilities as a member of an early childhood team.
-Focus on relationships with parents, communication skills with parents and coworkers, job-seeking skills, job performance and professional associations and educational opportunities.
+Focus on relationships with parents, communication skills with parents and coworkers, job-seeking skills, job performance, professional associations and educational opportunities.

-EMERGENCY CARE
+ECE 130 11000 EMERGENCY CARE OPEN

-Cardiopulmonary resuscitation according to Iowa Heart Guidelines.
+Cardio-pulmonary resuscitation according to Iowa Heart Guidelines.
 Childhood diseases, immunization laws and environmental safety for children are discussed.
 Designed for day care personnel.
-Certificate for first aid and CPR awarded upon successful completion.
+Certification for first aid and CPR are awarded upon successful completion.
 Course may be repeated for a maximum of 3 credits.